Concrete18/Steam-Library-Tracker/README.md

 # Game Library Tracker

-Steam and PlayStation Library Tracker allows keeping up with what you have played and want to play etc..
+Steam Library Tracker allows keeping up with what you have played and want to play etc..
 Many different types of information is auto retrieved using API's and Scraping.

-Adding PlayStation games is a side feature and is not as feature rich as Steam games due to lack of a Playstation API.

 ## Images